pachyderm/pachyderm/QUICKSTART.md

 cat: /pfs/data/6a7ddaf3704b4cb6ae4ec73522efe05f/file: No such file or directory
 ```

+## Finish a `Commit`

 Pachyderm won't let you read data from a commit until the commit is finished.
-This prevents reads from racing with other writes and makes every write to the
+This prevents reads from racing with writes.
+Furthermore every write
-filesystem atomic.
+to pfs is atomic.
 Let's finish the commit:

 ```shell
 $ pachctl finish-commit data 6a7ddaf3704b4cb6ae4ec73522efe05f